vmware-archive/dependency-labeler/README.md

 deplab accept as input an image stored in tar format (e.g. the output of `docker save ...` or of a concourse task).
 One and only one of `--image` or `--image-tar` have to be used when invoking deplab.

+#### Blob

+Blob is to allow any arbitrary url which points to a dependency source.
+You can specify as many blob urls as required by passing more than one blob flag into the command.

 ### Outputs